you-n-g/simplegpt.nvim/README.md

   - Basic:
     - [x] Conversations
       - [x] Supporting multi-rounds conversation with context
-      - [ ] Converting current response to a new conversation template
+      - [/] Converting current response to a new conversation template
         - Quick thought: we can build a ChatGPT session directly.
+        - Chat Conversation is useful enough, so we cancel this feature.
     - [ ] Anonymous register to avoid confliction;
   - Misc
     - [ ] Inline selection & following operators